Rooftop bars in London is not the first thing you think of when you’re planning your visit! Or at least I don’t.

-Dalston Roof Park is nestled amongst Hackney’s Victorian buildings and overlooks London’s skyscrapers.
+Dalston Roof Park is a rooftop bar and community space nestled amongst Hackney’s Victorian buildings and overlooks London’s skyscrapers.
 It feels a bit like you found a well-kept secret, especially because it’s not that easy to get there.

 You will have to navigate through the hallways and elevators and cross some fire escapes to make it to the roof.
 However, it will be totally worth it!

 Here you will find a bit of everything, from refreshing cocktails to live music, film programmes and even mini golf courses.
 All profits go back into empowering young professionals and businesses which means you’ll be drinking cocktails for a great cause!

 Address: The Print House, 18-22 Ashwin St, London E8 3DL

 This popular summer-only Frank’s Cafe and Bar in Peckham is perched on a multi-storey car park.